Learn How to Deal with a Stalker and Keep Yourself Safe

 Determine if you have a Stalker: Gather Evidence

-At some point, a person’s behavior will cross the line from casual contact, to stalking behavior.
+At some point, a person’s behavior will cross the line from casual contact, to what is clearly considered to be stalking behavior.
 There are no hard-and-fast rules to define that line, but it is generally the point at which you become uncomfortable.
-If you’ve reached that point, and you don’t feel comfortable with confronting the individual, it is time to start gathering evidence.
+If you’ve reached that point, and you don’t feel comfortable confronting the individual, it is time to start gathering evidence.

 First, gather as much evidence as possible to document the behavior of the stalker who is bothering you.
-Examples of such evidence may include: phone records, copies of letters, copies of text messages, social media posts, pictures of injuries, pictures of the person as they are following you (if possible), statements from witnesses corroborating the behavior, etc.
+Examples of such evidence may include: phone records or call logs, copies of letters, copies of text messages, social media posts, pictures of injuries, pictures of the person as they are following you (if possible), physical notes or letters, statements from witnesses corroborating the behavior, etc.

 Involve Others, Especially Law Enforcement

-If you have a stalker, the first thing you should do is make your friends, family and coworkers aware of the situation.
-Talking to your friends and family is not only comforting, but is an important step in keeping yourself safe.
-Your friends, family and coworkers can provide critical support in regard to protection, gathering evidence and keeping an eye our for the person (or persons).
+If you have a stalker, the first thing you should do is make your friends, family, and coworkers aware of the situation.
+Talking to your friends and family is not only comforting but is an important step in keeping yourself safe.
+Your friends, family, and coworkers can provide critical support in regard to protection, gathering evidence, and keeping an eye out for the person (or persons) who is bothering you.
 If they are aware that you are in danger, they can be proactive about helping you.

 Consider Getting Legal Help